top of page

 Chahoua Gecko Caging

 • For animals under 10 grams in weight, I recommend keeping them in smaller containers like a medium kritter keeper or 6-quart sized bin if you use a slide-out rack.
-This smaller size allows younger geckos to find food and water more easily, and gives them a sense of security.
+This smaller enclosure size allows younger geckos to find food and water easily and gives them a sense of security.

 • For animals that are 10-25 grams, use something about double the size mentioned above, so possibly a large kritter keeper or 15-quart bin in a slide out rack.
 At this stage, your chahoua will be eating vigorously and growing quickly, but the same principles from above of easily finding food and feeling secure still apply.